architect/arc.codes.next/src/docs/en/guides/tutorials/modeling-and-persisting-data.md

 }
 ```

-Requiring `@architect/data` reads your app's `.arc` manifest and generates a data access client from it.
-Working with `.arc` this way means:
+Requiring `@architect/data` reads your app's `app.arc` manifest and generates a data access client from it.
+Working with `app.arc` this way means:

 - You can immediately start working with a database without any configuration
 - No syntax errors due to misspelled string identifiers for table names
 - No configuration code to map table names to execution environments, ensuring staging and production data cannot get mixed up

-The following API was generated from the `.arc` file above:
+The following API was generated from the `app.arc` file above:

 - `data._db` - an instance of `DynamoDB` from the `aws-sdk`
 - `data._doc` - an instance of `DynamoDB.DocumentClient` from the `aws-sdk`